Key Points

 Common Questions

-How much cash should I have beyond my down payment?
+How much cash do I need beyond my down payment?

 Should I waive conditions in a competitive market?